jmm5781/portfolio/README.md

 ### Hi there 👋
-- 🔭 I’m currently a student in Tech Elevator coding bootcamp
+- 🔭 I’m currently a student at the Tech Elevator coding bootcamp
-- 🌱 I’m currently learning all about Java and Git
+- 🌱 I’m currently learning all about Java
 - 👯 I’m looking to collaborate on anything at all